Compare Auto Insurance in Phoenix

-Last year, 28,991 people used QuoteWizard to get an auto insurance quotes comparison in Phoenix, AZ from multiple companies, and find the cheapest rates.
+Last year, 28,991 people used QuoteWizard to get an auto insurance quotes comparison in Phoenix, AZ from multiple companies to find the cheapest rates.

 These are the most common car makes and models owned by Phoenix drivers requesting quotes through QuoteWizard last year.

-According to a recent report published by Allstate Insurance, when it comes to safe driving, Phoenix, AZ drivers are better than average.
-Phoenix ranked 77th out of the 200 cities in the report.
-While most US drivers go ten years without having an accident, drivers here are involved in crashes every nine years.
+When it comes to safe driving, Phoenix, AZ drivers are better than average.
+Phoenix ranked 77th out of the 200 cities in a recent report published by Allstate.
+While most US drivers go ten years without having an accident, drivers here crash every nine years.

 Driving conditions like weather and traffic congestion are factors that can affect your insurance rates.